 While there’s a lot of information here, we still have relatively little understanding of how the human brain works—let alone how the human brain works when on psychedelics.
 We may know which specific serotonin receptor is responsible for the changes in perception after ingesting a psychedelic substance (it’s 5-HT2A, by the way) but, for the most part, psychedelic hallucinations are still a mystery.
 It’s unlikely that we’ll ever fully understand how psychedelics work in the brain—and that might just be half the beauty of the experience.

 However, this doesn’t mean that you need a full understanding of the brain to have a positive and meaningful psychedelic experience.
 After all, indigenous cultures have been using these substances for thousands of years without the ability to dissect and analyze the brain.
 A safe setting, health monitoring, and harm-reduction practices are all examples of how we can reduce risks associated with psychedelic use regardless of our knowledge of brain anatomy.
-If you’re interested in learning how to make the most of your psychedelic experience in the safest way possible, connect for free with a psychedelic coach today.
+If you’re interested in learning how to make the most of your psychedelic experience in the safest way possible, connect with a psychedelic trip sitter today.